mx-liu6/OptiGeo/README.md

 ## Acknowledgments

-We thank the open-source monocular geometry and embodied perception communities.
+We thank the MoGe series of works and the DINO series of works.